hckdrkmx/validaCurp-client/README.md

 )
 ```

-### 5.3. calculate CURP
+### 5.3.
+To calculate a CURP
-Calculates the structure of a CURP with provided data.
+The method "calculate()" takes an array as parameter.
+To calculate the structure of a CURP with provided data.
-calculate() receives an array with the following elements:
+Receives an array with the following elements:
 [names, lastName, secondLastName, birthDay, birthMonth, birthYear, gender, entity]
 ```php
 $validaCurp->calculate([